AnnaSeDab/BookSpire/README.md

 - review books to recommend them to other users
 - read reviews and find good books to read

+### Page owner goals

+As an owner of this page I would like to:

+- build the database of books and reviews by:
+- adding them myself
+- have users add books and reviews
+- attract more users by making the page useful to them (the more information it consists the more useful it gets)
+- eventually link up amazon and gain profit through affiliate links

 ### Developer goals